Run your first scan

 Using Burp Scanner may have unexpected effects on some applications.
 Until you are fully familiar with its functionality and settings, you should only use Burp Scanner against non-production systems.
 Do not run scans against third-party websites unless you have been authorized to do so by the owner.

 Click OK to launch the scan.
-Burp Scanner will begin crawling from the URL you entered in the previous step.
+Burp Scanner begins crawling from the URL you entered in the previous step.

 Notice that a new task has been added to the Dashboard to represent this scan.
 This displays some key information, such as the phase of the scan that is currently running, how many requests have been sent, and so on.